Home > Employer Brand > EVP vs. Employer Brand: What’s the Difference?

 But what exactly are the differences, if any, between an EVP and employer brand?
 The terms are oftentimes used interchangeably, but there is a distinct difference between the two.

-While the EVP and employer brand are separate entities, they are intrinsically connected to one another.
-Think of it as the difference between your company’s mission statement and corporate brand.
-Your mission statement speaks to who you are as a company, the core tenets and principles your company aims to embody, and your pledge to live up to those self-instilled values.
-It is aspirational, but always attainable, and provides a guiding point for your company through growth and evolution.
 By contrast, your corporate brand refers to the public perception and identity of your company, via messaging and advertising.
 With a successful corporate brand, it provides that link in consumers’ minds to your company and its reputation with a unique or positive value.
 A strong corporate brand should always speak to the company’s mission statement, taking those values and principles outlined and turning them into an external-facing message.

-This alignment between EVP and employer brand is essential to the delivery of your employment promises, providing a through-line between values, messaging, behavior, and action.
+This alignment between EVP and employer brand is essential to the delivery of your employment promises, providing a through-line between values, messaging, behavior and action.
 In short, how you bring your EVP to life via your employer brand, and how you then turn your employer brand reputation into an authentic employee experience.

 The B2B Marketplace for Recruitment Marketers